 Jeanetta Britt, Award-winning author www.jbrittbooks.com

 Meredith Coleman McGee on Off the Shelf with Lynette Stafford in Greenville, Mississippi

-Seven newspaper and or online articles presenting new material on James Meredith are in Odyssey; the list is as follows: Historic Walk Teaches Basic Principle p.
+Seven newspaper and or online articles presenting new material on James Meredith are in Odyssey … Historic Walk Teaches Basic Principle p.
 74; James Meredith’s Walk for Education and Truth reaches the Jackson area June 10-13, 2012 p.
 76; 200 Miles for the Poor and Powerless p.
 84; Meredith on the Road p.
 88, Last Two Miles of Meredith’s Walk for the Poor p.
 92, James Howard Meredith: A Living Legend p.
 111, and Civil Rights Icon’s Vision for the Poor p.
 130).